 Wise Land Stewardship

-Given the critical importance of land issues to the food sector and the huge impact of food production on the environment, the partnership will lead on reimagining land stewardship.
+Given the critical importance of land issues to the food sector and the huge impact of food production on the environment, the partnership will lead on reimagining farming as a partnership between people and nature sensitive to the needs of both, and which respects the right of future generations to enjoy the undamaged and unharmed the food production resources on which we depend today.
 We will support ‘land sharing’ approaches that combines food production with biodiversity and environmental goods, encouraging connection with nature and building capacity for adaptation and resilience to climate change.

-The partnership will work with Zero Carbon Shropshire , South Shropshire Climate Action and Middle Marches Community Land Trust, together providing county-wide community responses to the climate and ecological crises.
+The partnership will work with Zero Carbon Shropshire , South Shropshire Climate Action, the National Trust, Natural England and the Stepping Stones initiative to provide county-wide community responses to the climate and ecological crises.
+We will:

 Promote agro-ecological approaches and regenerative farming, through increasing awareness, sharing innovation and inspiration, and facilitating peer exchange so farmers can learn from each other how their business and nature can thrive.